 Loyola Moves to Microsoft Exchange

-Earlier this year, Loyola upgraded its email system from GroupWise to Microsoft Exchange.
+In 2013, Loyola upgraded its email system from GroupWise to Microsoft Exchange.
 The change in platforms positions Loyola to take advantage of anytime, anywhere communication and provide for more collaborative interactions via email, messaging, conferencing, and other tools.

 |||EMAIL.
 Outlook is the email and calendar client included with the Microsoft Office suite of programs.
 It can be used to send and receive email messages, schedule meetings, manage contacts and tasks, and much more.
 Loyola moved from GroupWise to Outlook as part of its recent email upgrade. more >